project-owner/Peppy.doc/Station-Screen.md

 ###Title Bar###
 After switching from one station to another this component shows the name of newly selected station.
 If radio station doesn't provide the artist and song names the station name will be displayed all the time.
 The station name comes from the playlist file.

+The Title Bar dynamically adjusts the way of displaying information depending on the size of the displayed string.
 There are four modes of displaying information in the title bar:

-1.
+1. The string will be displayed using the default font size if it fits to the screen width.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/software/title-1.png|alt=title-1]]
 </p>

+2. If string doesn't fit into the screen width the font size will be reduced.
+The string with reduced font size will be displayed if it fits to the screen width.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/software/title-2.png|alt=title-2]]
 </p>